JereKuusela/valheim-esp/publish/README.md

 - 0: Feature is hidden.
 Enabling the feature will instantly make it visible.
 - -1: Feature is disabled.
 Enabling the feature may not appear until the area/object is reloaded.

-Another way is to use the commands `esp_toggle`, `esp_enable` and `esp_disable` but these don't allow fully disabling features (disable only sets value 0).
+Another way is to use the commands `esp_toggle`, `esp_enable` and `esp_disable`.

+- `esp_toggle`: Switches the value between 0 and 1.
+- `esp_enable`: Sets the value to 1.
+- `esp_disable`: Sets the value to -1.

 However once you know what you need, you should bind the `esp_toggle` command to a key to quick turn features on/off.
-For example: `bind o esp_enable HUD ExtraInfo` would toggle the HUD and extra hover texts when pressing O button.
+For example: `bind o esp_toggle HUD ExtraInfo` would toggle the HUD and extra hover texts when pressing O button.

+Parameter `*` affects all settings.
+For example `esp_disable *` hides all features.

 Unfortunately the feature names for commands aren't documented yet (but the commands support autocomplete).